Malizma333/line-rider-command-editor-userscript/README.md

 ## User Guide

 To start out, there should a plus sign that appears in the top left of the screen.
 Clicking on it will expand the window.
 Clicking on it again will collapse the window.

+This guide can be accessed through the `?` icon, and bugs can be reported through the `⚑` icon.

 ### Main Buttons
 - The `Load` button will parse the currently loaded track script (located in settings -> advanced) into trigger data